micmejia/bible-dump/NKJV/Psalms/Ps 6.md

 For in death _there is_ no remembrance of You; In the grave who will give You thanks?

 ###### 6
-I am weary with my groaning; [^b]All night I make my bed swim; I drench my couch with my tears.
+I am weary with my groaning; All night I make my bed swim; I drench my couch with my tears.

 ###### 7
 My eye wastes away because of grief; It grows old because of all my enemies.